-This past summer I made an attempt to ride every paved road in Northern Ontario, and after surveying thousands of miles of asphalt in the province, the most scenic and entertaining rides to be had on two wheels is this loop.
-From the quaint town of Thessalon on the shores of the North Channel, heading North on Ontario's Tail of the Dragon (Highway 129) to Highway 101 into Wawa and the iconic goose, and the jaw-dropping scenery of Highway 17 as it hugs the winding eastern coastline of Lake Superior, riding in Ontario doesn't get much better than this.
+In the summer of 2012, I made an attempt to ride every paved road in Northern Ontario, and after surveying thousands of miles of asphalt in the province, the most scenic and entertaining rides to be had on two wheels is this loop.
+From the quaint town of Thessalon on the shores of the North Channel, heading North on Ontario's "Tail of the Dragon" (Highway 129) to Highway 101 into Wawa and the iconic goose, and the jaw-dropping scenery of Highway 17 as it hugs the winding eastern coastline of Lake Superior, riding in Ontario doesn't get much better than this.

 From the Greater Toronto Area, riders could undertake an epic 2,000 km trip in a long weekend but it's worth stretching out the trip and stopping to explore the peaceful back roads, scenic vistas, Provincial Parks and history-rich communities along the way.

 On the island, the Kentvale General Store, established in 1888, has something for everyone and is a fun place to get lost.
-The St. Joseph Island Museum Village is a collection of many of the Island's historical buildings, outfitted with an amazing array of pioneer tools and beautiful antique home wares.
+The St. Joseph Island Museum is a collection of many of the Island's historical buildings, outfitted with an amazing array of pioneer tools and beautiful antique homewares.
 If you're interested in any kind of antique implement, you'll find it here -- from hearses to Dictaphones to trailers to maps to old lace and irons.
 There's even a "motorcycle only" parking area out front!

 Heading north on Highway 129 riders will experience some nice curves through farmers' fields, which change into a series of never-ending sweepers, before a massive descent into a river valley, and then an incredibly technical group of rapid-fire switchbacks and quick ups-and-downs.
-The landscape here is stunning -- with mile high cliffs on one side of the road, and a raging river on the other.
+The landscape here is stunning -- with mile-high cliffs on one side of the road, and a raging river on the other.
 After 225 km of this paved bliss, riders arrive at Highway 101 in Chapleau.

 This is a road for pure riding, with few amenities.
-Gas up on St. Joe or in Thessalon, and make sure you stop at the Tunnel Lake Trading Post on Highway 129.
+Gas up on St. Joseph Island or in Thessalon, and make sure you stop at the Tunnel Lake Trading Post on Highway 129.
 It's a treasure trove of hilarious odds and ends, so fill up your tank here while you consider purchasing a t-shirt that says "Don't Feed the Black Flies."

 If you can handle the short patch of gravel (less than 2 km), this is the best road in Algoma.
 If you can't, it's still a mind-bender.
 Ride to the gravel and turn around -- you won't be disappointed.

 Highway 129 continues north through several provincial parks until it meets Highway 101 just south of Chapleau.
 It's worth a stop in town for lunch at the classic diner Gus's Family Restaurant.
 Explore the area's logging and railway history at the Museum, then head west on Highway 101 to Wawa.
-If it's a hot one, stop at Potholes Provincial Park to soak your feet in the ice cold river.
+If it's a hot one, stop at Potholes Provincial Park to soak your feet in the ice-cold river.

 And don't forget to snap a photo at the iconic Goose on your way out of town.
-If you choose to stay the night, the Wawa Motor Inn offers motel style accommodation or private housekeeping cabins, and caters to riders with a newly paved parking lot.
+If you choose to stay the night, the Wawa Motor Inn offers motel-style accommodation or private housekeeping cabins and caters to riders with a newly paved parking lot.

 The next day, head south on Highway 17 through Lake Superior Provincial Park.
 The ride between Wawa and Sault Ste.
 Marie is exhilarating, with the Lake Superior coastline close enough to touch.
 In 230 km, the road goes inland just once -- through the deep green of Lake Superior Provincial Park -- before landing riders out at the absolutely stunning Agawa Bay, where peach-coloured sand stretches out for miles.

-Trading posts and picnic spots abound on this part of the route, so stop and explore: indulge in a sunny nap in Katherine's Cove or Old Woman Bay, pick your way through the driftwood and round red rocks of the Lake Superior beaches, and travel back in time with fascinating interactive displays at the Agawa Bay visitor centre.
+Trading posts and picnic spots abound on this part of the route, so stop and explore: indulge in a sunny nap in Katherine Cove or Old Woman Bay, pick your way through the driftwood and round red rocks of the Lake Superior beaches, and travel back in time with fascinating interactive displays at the Agawa Bay Visitor Centre.

 To finish the loop, explore the historic and cultural sights of Sault Ste.
 Marie.
 If you're interested in old machines, you could get lost for hours in the Canadian Bushplane Heritage Centre.
-Housed in an old bushplane hangar right on the river, it's not only a repository of 25 bush planes and waterbombers but an educational centre dedicated to preserving the history of Bush Flying and Forest Protection in Canada.
+Housed in an old bush plane hangar right on the river, it's not only a repository of 25 bush planes and waterbombers but an educational centre dedicated to preserving the history of Bush Flying and Forest Protection in Canada.

 However you choose to tackle this route, you won't be disappointed.
-Two of the most epic roads in the province coupled with some of the most spectacular scenery, local colour, and fascinating local history makes the #1 Ride in Ontario a total package, in two days or seven.
+Two of the most epic roads in the province coupled with some of the most spectacular scenery, local colour, and fascinating local history make the #1 Ride in Ontario a total package, in two days or seven.